Mejituu/spotmicroai-basic-instructions/1. Prepare your RaspberryPi/README.md

 But in this manual I'm going to do it a bit differently, I will drive you for an installation that don't need any screen, monitor and keyboard connected to your RaspberryPi to acomplish it.
 You just need a WIFI connection and or network cable connection.

-This kind of installation is called headless.
+This kind of installation is called **headless**.
 The concept is very simple, in a nutshell, before we boot the RaspberryPi with our SD, the SD will have the network configuration (WIFI or nothing if you prefer to use network cable).
-Also will have the configuration needed to enable the services to access to it (VNC and SSH).
+Also will have the configuration needed to enable the services to access to it (VNC and SSH) during the installation and after.
+So you don't need a keyboard, mouse or screen.

 # Hardware requirements